Yashasvi-Indian/java-/README.md

- this for those who want to do java from scratch. i switched to python as i found it a bit efficient.
+ this for those who want to do java from scratch. i  never switched to python in between

  ..hope this will be helpful